hehenry14/gRPC-server/README.md

 Send the get request to `127.0.0.1:5000/meter_usages` to get the JSON format data.

-## Nice to have for the futre
+## Nice to have for the future

-1. Pagination for the data stream.
+1. Front end app, loading the json nicely.